The entire text of this publication may be found as a pdf at Anti-Discrimination Laws in the Womb: New Momentum for Protection.

 “Casey and other decisions hold that, until a fetus is viable, a woman is entitled to decide whether to bear a child.
 But there is a difference between ‘I don’t want a child’ and ‘I want a child, but only a male’ or ‘I only want a child whose genes predict success in life.’
 Using abortion to pursue eugenic goals is morally and prudentially debatable on grounds different from those that underlay the statutes Casey considered.”

-The implication, Easterbrook argues, is that Indiana’s rationales for banning discriminatory abortions present an issue the U.S. Supreme Court has not resolve – a case of first impression.
+The implication, Easterbrook argues, is that Indiana’s rationales for banning discriminatory abortions present an issue the U.S. Supreme Court has not resolved – a case of first impression.
 He states:

 “None of the Court’s abortion decisions holds that states are powerless to prevent abortions designed to choose the sex, race, or other attributes of children.”